ph00lt0/blocklist/CONTRIBUTING.md

 ./insert.sh
 ```

-Enter the domain name without https:// or http and no trailing /
+Enter the domain name, https:// or http and trailing / are automatically being removed if included.
 So https://annoyingtrackers.com/ becomes: annoyingtrackers.com

 Hit enter, and the domain will be added to the list.